 • Sateen Weave: A silky, lustrous weave with a three-over-one-under pattern.
 It feels heavier and warmer, with a higher GSM for that “draping” luxury.

-2. GSM for Durability: Hotels need sheets that withstand industrial laundry.
+2. GSM for Durability: Hotels need hotel bed linens, such as bed sheets that withstand industrial laundry.
 A good GSM (e.g., 120+ for percale, 180+ for sateen) indicates a fabric that will survive countless washes without thinning.

 3. A Sensible Thread Count: They often target that 200-400 TC range, focusing on the quality of yarn within it.